gazzamc/Milestone-Project-Two/README.md

 I opted not to use this as i could not come up with a viable way to test the jQuery code.

 ### Known Bugs:
-- Text-shadow doesnt show on announce/wave text on Edge Browser.
+- Text-shadow doesn't show on announce/wave text on Edge Browser.

-- Shooting enemies as soon as they spawn doesnt deal damage.
+- Shooting enemies as soon as they spawn doesn't deal damage.
 I'm sure its due to the outOfBounds function clearing the bullet before the hit is detected.
-This seems to be an occasianal bug as it can deal damage the odd time.
+This seems to be an occasional bug as it can deal damage the odd time.
 I can probably fix this by extending the innerWidth in the if statement, but I think it prevents people from spawn killing enemies before they appear on screen.